BlogPlaces to visit

 Did you know that Hampshire is the largest county in the South East and the 9th biggest in England (by area)?
 In terms of population, the county ranks 5th overall.

-Highclere Castle set in the Hampshire countryside is one of the main filming locations for "Downton Abbey"!
+Highclere Castle set in the Hampshire countryside, is one of the main filming locations for "Downton Abbey"!
 It also played host to the filming of “Jeeves and Wooster” starring Hugh Laurie (now better known as "Dr House") and Stephen Fry.

 The British luxury fashion house, Burberry, was established in Basingstoke in 1856 by Thomas Burberry.
 This was after he stumbled across a completely breathable, waterproof fabric called gabardine.
 His aim was to keep people protected from the (sometimes harsh) British weather, and this resulted in the creation of the iconic Burberry trench coat.

 Bottoms up!
-Hampshire may actually be better than France… at making champagne.
+Hampshire may actually be better than France at making champagne.
 A recent blind-tasting test saw Hambledon Vineyards non-vintage classic cuvee trump famous French champagnes like Veuve Clicquot, Tattinger and Pol Roger!

 You can stand under my..

 And to conclude, the most interesting fact about Hampshire… Southampton was the first town to sample fish fingers after they were made in Great Yarmouth!
+And this is why the people of Hampshire argue they have the best fish and chips in the country.

 Other articles you may like...